BrickSchema/docs/modeling/meters.md

 ```

 Brick provides a basic but flexible model for describing meters, submeter hierarchies, and their relationships to the building.
-Meters are equipment that measure the consumption or production of energy, steam, gas or other "substances" in the building.
+Meters are equipment (they are subclasses of the Brick `Equipment` class) that measure the consumption or production of energy, steam, gas or other "substances" in the building.
+The data produced by meters can be found in instances of the Brick `Point` class that are associated with the Meter.
+These include power, energy, water and gas consumption sensors and the like.

 ## Meters and Submeters